AaltoSciComp/scicomp-docs/rse/become-a-rse.rst

      <community>` (mailing list).
 This will get announcements of
      both our jobs, events, and other research groups looking to hire a RSE skillset.
+   * If you are in Nordics/Baltics/etc, consider joining `Nordic-RSE
+     <https://nordic-rse.org>`__ or participating in its events.

 This page guides people into the interesting world of research software engineering: providing a view to what this career is